kentfredric/kentfredric.github.io/blog/2016/01/02/re-the-perl-jam-2-hashes-are-insecure/index.markdown

 Which means any changes we make to the Hash Data structure to preserve taint bits will incur a significant performance overhead under Taint Mode.

-This would also risks a performance decrease for All Perl, even when *not* running in Taint Mode.
+This would also cause a performance decrease for All Perl, even when *not* running in Taint Mode.

 %= heading 4, q[Implementation Challenges]